AutoVerse-ai/Verse-library/docs/source/getting_started.rst

 	python3 demo/ball/ball_bounces.py

 Read the comments in demo/ball/ball_bounces.py to learn how to create new agents and scenarios.
-More detailed tutorials will be provided later.
+More detailed documentation will be here.